rat-simon/informatikgarten.ch/sites/luz/content/europe/2023-metatheory.md

 [^enemies15]: Ibid., 266.
 [^enemies16]: James, Alan.
 ‘Sovereignty: Ground Rule or Gibberish?’ _Review of International Studies_ 10, no. 01 (1984): 1–18. [https://doi.org/10.1017/S0260210500116018](https://doi.org/10.1017/S0260210500116018).
 2.
 [^enemies19]: Clausewitz 1832, ch.
 1, sec.
 1.16.
 This frustrated Clausewitz because defence serves only a negative purpose: preservation.
 In Clausewitz’ view, ‘if defence has a negative object, it follows that it should be used only so long as weakness compels and be abandoned as soon as we are strong enough to pursue a positive object’.
 Gat, Azar.
 ‘Clausewitz on Defence and Attack’. _Journal of Strategic Studies_ 11, no. 1 (1 March 1988): 20–26. [https://doi.org/10.1080/01402398808437327](https://doi.org/10.1080/01402398808437327).
 20.
-## A new understanding of power
+## A new understanding of uninstitutionalised power
-I said before that _power is always a successful threat using means from higher tension levels_.
+I said before that _uninstitutionalised power is a successful threat using means from higher tension levels_.
 Now we have pretty solid idea of what that means and can attempt a before-the-fact approximation of the means of power/threat parties will use to try to control somebody – the after-the-fact definition of power we usually use in political science.

 Say tensions are already on step four, where the parties worry primarily about their reputation and honour.
 If somebody wanted to use power against somebody else in this context, the _additional_ means of power/threat they’d now most likely employ would be threatening to release some dirty secrets about their rival to cause her or his loss of face.
 This while continuing to apply all previous means of power/threat already used.